 Ultimately, it took much longer than a year for New Orleans's system, Blue Bikes, to launch — and indeed, Dr. Renne did move away before it opened last year — but from that moment, the wheels were turning.

 Work began through an ad-hoc committee called the Sustainable Transportation Advisory Committee (STAC), which served as a resource to New Orleans City Council's Transportation Committee chair.
 It was composed of a variety of public, private, and nonprofit stakeholders interested in advancing local policy and programs supporting transportation choice and mobility for all.

-Through this committee, the University of New Orleans, Bike Easy (New Orleans's bicycle advocacy organization), the New Orleans Convention and Visitors Bureau, Tourism Marketing Corporation, Downtown Development District, and the Harrah's Foundation pooled resources to develop an exploratory bicycle share feasibility study in 2012.
+Through this committee, the University of New Orleans, Bike Easy (New Orleans's bicycle advocacy organization), the New Orleans Convention and Visitors Bureau, the Tourism Marketing Corporation, the Downtown Development District, and the Harrah's Foundation pooled resources to develop an exploratory bicycle share feasibility study in 2012.

 STAC used this study as an advocacy tool to introduce the concept to city officials and other potential partners, which spurred the region's MPO to develop a full feasibility study and business plan, completed in 2014.